 Avoid getting coal tar topical in your eyes.
 If this does occur, rinse with water.

 Do not use coal tar to treat the skin of your groin or rectal area.

 Avoid exposure to sunlight or artificial UV rays (sunlamps or tanning beds).
 Coal tar can make your skin more sensitive to sunlight and sunburn may result.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+coal tar topical may cause serious side effects.
 Stop using coal tar topical and call your doctor at once if you have:

 severe stinging, burning, swelling, or other irritation of the treated skin.